Australian Institute of Health and Welfare (2022) Palliative care services in Australia, AIHW, Australian Government, accessed 02 December 2022.

 Achieving an absent/mild symptom outcome is less likely when the patient has moderate/severe symptoms to begin with, especially for those with distress from fatigue and breathing problems:

-For more information refer to the section on Palliative care outcomes.
+For more information refer to the section on Palliative care patient outcomes.

-The palliative care workforce consists of a number of professional groups, including specialist palliative medicine physicians, palliative care nurses, general practitioners, pharmacists, allied health professionals, other medical specialists (such as oncologists and geriatricians), as well as other health workers, support staff and volunteers.
-Due to a lack of comprehensive data, data are only available on physicians with a primary specialty of palliative medicine (palliative medicine physicians) and nurses working in palliative care (palliative care nurses) ) (see Box WK.1 in the palliative care workforce section).
+The palliative care workforce is made up of a broad range of professional groups, including specialist palliative medicine physicians, palliative care nurses, general practitioners, pharmcists, allied health professionals, other medician specilaists (such as oncologists and getriatricians), as well as other health workers, support staff and volunteers.
+Each of these play a unique role in supporting people with a life limiting illness to receive comprehensive, patient-centred care.
+However, existing national data sources only capture information on physicians with a primary specialty of palliative medicine (palliative medicine physicians) and nurses working in palliative care (palliative care nurses).

-In 2019, there were 292 employed palliative medicine physicians and 3,700 employed palliative care nurses.
+In 2020, there were 300 palliative medicine physicians and 3,800 palliative care nurses employed in Australia.

 For more information refer to the section on the Palliative care workforce.